david22swan/content-and-tooling-team/content/blog/updates/2022-06-10-status-update.md

 Finally, we have reworked some internal documentation to ensure that our team is ready to welcome new members in the future.

 That's all for this week, folks!
-We still have many projects in the drawing board so keep tuned in onto our weekly blogposts.
+We still have many projects in the drawing board so keep tuned in to our weekly blogposts.
 Hope you all enjoy your weekend.

 ## Community Contributions